GlPortal/micro-site/user/pages/01.home/default.md

 ---

 # GlPortal
-## A free physic and teleportation based puzzle game
+## A free 3d puzzle platformer with teleportation and physics

 !!!
 You can help to **make GlPortal better**.
 Just **contact us** or join the development on **github**.
 ### About GlPortal